dermen/cxid9114/README.md

 cd ~/Crystal/modules/cxid9114
 git lfs install
 git lfs fetch
-git pull # this should bring some extra file content needed for the simulations
+git lfs pull # this should bring some extra file content needed for the simulations
 ```

 ### Adding some extra python modules